 - Complications that might occur during or after the mastectomy

-Insurance companies that provide coverage for mastectomies must also provide coverage for reconstruction surgery.
-In some cases, reconstructive surgery may also be covered after a preventative mastectomy, if there is evidence to categorize the patient as a high risk for cancer.
+Health plans that provide coverage for mastectomies must also provide coverage for reconstruction surgery.
+In some cases, reconstructive surgery may also be covered after a preventative mastectomy if there is evidence to categorize the patient as a high risk for cancer.
 Companies may institute co-payments or deductibles as outlined in individual plans.
 However, an insurance company may not assess a higher deductible for breast reconstruction than it does for any other type of surgery.

 Additional Protection

-In addition to the federal law, some states have their own laws governing reconstruction surgery after mastectomy.
+In addition to the federal law, there are additional state law protections governing reconstruction surgery after mastectomy.
 These local laws may offer additional protection to patients beyond what is required by the WHCRA.
 Some states also place time restrictions on when the reconstruction must take place, so it is important to know the state laws when you contact your insurance company about coverage.